Financial Aid FAQ

 The sooner, the better!
 The FAFSA may be submitted any time after October 1st for the following school year and needs to be completed once a year.
 The FAFSA should be completed as close to October 1st as possible to be considered for certain types of awards with limited funding.
 Also, if you are applying for TVCC scholarships, the TVCC Foundation Scholarship Application must be completed prior to January 15 each year.

 Once TVCC has received your file from the Department of Education, it will be reviewed and processed.
 We will request additional information if it is required to complete the review process.
-Watch your email for letters from the financial aid office and please respond to any requests in a timely manner.
-Otherwise, you will be notified by email of the types of awards you are eligible for.
-This process takes between 2 and 4 weeks after you have turned in all additional information that has been requested.
+Watch your email for notifications from the financial aid office and please respond to any requests in a timely manner.
+You will be notified by email of the types of awards you are eligible for.
+This process takes up to 8 weeks after you have turned in all additional information that has been requested.

 The earlier in the year you submit your application and additional information, the sooner your request will be processed.
 By the time the school year starts, there can be a significant number of applications to process, so be patient and be sure to turn your information in early!